jeffpirkey/go-market-patterns/README.md

 If you just want to run the application, all you need to do is execute the make command, as follows:

-`make run`
+`make run-memory`

+This will start up the current UI build using an in-memory repo with three stock symbols.
-And then you can point you browser to the following:
+You can point you browser to the following:

 `localhost:8081`

 ## Makefiles